aftertheflood/londonsquared/README.md

 Create a london squared layout

-Note: all the example code assumes you're using the module via the script tag method explained above so the `londonSquared` function is preceded by the `atf` global name-spacing variable;
+_Note: all the example code assumes you're using the module via the script tag method explained above so the `londonSquared` function is preceded by the `atf` global name-spacing variable._

 ```js
 // create the londonSquared layout...